 She utilizes her experience in law, nonprofit organizations and wildlife conservation to protect animals and nature.

 New York City animal welfare veterinarian Lorelei Wakefield works with non-profit organizations (NGO’s) to provide expert opinions on pressing issues.
 She collaborates with media to help educate the public on topics such as vegetarian diets for companion animals, factory farming, hoarding, animal cruelty and dog / cat overpopulation.
 Dr. Wakefield founded the University of Pennsylvania Veterinary Animal Welfare Society, a group that organizes educational sessions for veterinary students.
 Currently, she provides veterinary care and consulting services for the American Society for the Prevention of Cruelty to Animals.
 She is also a relief and house call veterinarian in NYC.

-Julia Szabo – Chief of Media
+Julia Szabo – Board of Directors

 Sam Sielen – Visual Media Coordinator